Using Dynamic Safety Margins as Control Barrier Functions: Examples

+It can be shown that, letting $\bm{x} = [\bm{q}; ~\dot{\bm{q}}]$, the system is control-affine and can be written as in \eqref{eq:sys}.
+We consider the prestabilizing PD control law given in \cite{fang2001nonlinear} where $k_p > 0$, $k_d > 0$ are the proportional and derivative gains, and the equilibrium mapping is $\bar{x}:v \mapsto [v~;0~;0~;0]$.
+Since the overhead crane is an Euler--Lagrange system and $\pi$ is a passivity-based controller, let us formulate a storage function describing the total energy of the system \cite{ortega1998euler}

-Given the domain $\sD_x=\R\times(-\pi/2, \pi/2)\times\R^2$, it can be verified that $V$ satisfies conditions \eqref{eq:V}.
-We now define four types of constraints and, for each one, we design a Lyapunov DSM by finding the threshold value $\Gamma^*$ or a lower bound. \begin{enumerate} \item Position constraints: $x_{\text{min}} \leq x \leq x_{\text{max}}$.
-The analytical solutions to \eqref{eq:threshold} for the two bounds are respectively,
+The storage function $V$ satisfies Definition $\ref{def:lyap}$ with $\sD_v = \R \times (-\pi, \pi) \times \R^2$ and also satisfies Assumption \ref{ass:lyap-regular}.
+We now define four types of constraints and, for each one, we find the associated safety threshold value or a continuously differentiable bounding function.
+For details on the construction of each $\Gamma^*_i(v)$, the reader is referred to \cite{nicotra2015control,freire2025designing}. \begin{enumerate} \item Position constraints: $x_{\text{min}} \leq x \leq x_{\text{max}}$.
+For each of the two bounds, we take